jterry149/Giftastic-Api/README.md

 #### Display Gifs

 Click on button to display that topics 10 most relevent gifs.
-To animate the gif click on a particular gif the gif will begin to animate to stop animation click on the gif again.
+To animate the gif click on a particular gif.
+The gif will begin to animate when clicked to stop the animation click on the gif again.

 ![Display Gifs](assets/screenshots/displayGifs.png)